PrefectHQ/prefect/docs/orchestration/concepts/artifacts.md

 If you are using a version prior to Prefect 0.15.8, import `create_markdown` from `prefect.artifacts`.
 :::

 Pass `create_markdown_artifact()` a string that will be rendered as an artifact.
-The string can contain any [Github-flavored Markdown](https://github.github.com/gfm/) markup including images, links, and tables.
+The string can contain any [Github-flavored Markdown](https://github.github.com/gfm/) markup including image references, links, and tables.

 Note that any images referenced in your markdown must be linked by the absolute URL of a publicly available image.
 Linking to local files or by relative URL is not supported.